Building an illustrative Vega and Gamma hedging model in Excel

 What needs to change within the structure of the Solver model to hedge a book of written options rather than a single position.
 We introduce Vega and Gamma maturity buckets, Delta margins and new constraints on the number of open positions.

 Figure 5 The Vega Gamma Differences by Maturity grid

 The problem space is now revised to include a book of 13 options.
 We walk through a revised Solver model that handles Vega and Gamma buckets and evaluates solutions that minimize Delta, minimize hedge cost and minimize allocations (open positions) for the proposed hedging portfolio.
 We experiment with multiple objective functions to search for the one optimal solution.

 Figure 6 Deconstructing the Solver hedging model for Vega and Gamma.

 A review of hedge solutions (option allocations within our hedging universe) proposed by Excel solver point out obvious lessons.
 Shorter dated options are more sensitive to changes in the price of the underlying (Gamma) and less sensitive to changes in implied volatility (Vega).
 Longer dated options are more sensitive to changes in implied volatility.
-To find the optimal hedge solution you need to find the right balance between these two category.
+To find the optimal hedge solution you need to find the right balance between these two categories.